Park Ji-sung: After retirement

 On 25 July 2014, Park participated in the K League All-Star Game, and was named the Most Valuable Player with a goal.

 On 5 October 2014, it was announced that Park was to take up a role as a global ambassador for Manchester United.

-In 2016, Park was selected to participate in the 17th edition of The FIFA Master - International Master in Management, Law and Humanities of Sport with a view to furthering his ambition of working in sports administration.
+In 2016, Park was selected to participate in the 17th edition of The FIFA Master – International Master in Management, Law and Humanities of Sport with a view to furthering his ambition of working in sports administration.
 He graduated from the course in July 2017.

-In June 2018, he became a football commentator of a South Korean broadcasting company SBS, and commented on South Korean games at the 2018 FIFA World Cup.
+In June 2018, he became a football commentator of Seoul Broadcasting System, and commented on South Korea's matches at the 2018 FIFA World Cup.

 On 19 January 2021, he joined a K League 1 club Jeonbuk Hyundai Motors as the advisor to help the selection, nurture, scouting, and training system of players.
 At a similar time, he announced his resignation as United's ambassador.

 In December 2021, Park rejoined Queens Park Rangers, coaching the under-16s under the guidance of the technical director Chris Ramsey.

+After serving as an advisor, Park became technical director at Jeonbuk Hyundai Motors in September 2022.
+His career as a technical director for two years was unsuccessful.
+He scouted players and manager Dan Petrescu after getting authority, but Jeonbuk was in danger of relegation during the 2024 season.
+Petrescu resigned from the club in the middle of the season, and Park was also reinstated as an advisor.

+On 20 October 2024, Park participated at the Nexon Icons Match, an exhibition game with two made-up teams of legendary footballers.
+He came off the bench to score a penalty kick in the 85th minute.